henriqueborgo/Solved_Cases/Case_2_Walmart/README.md

 ## Task

-To carry out an information survey about the revenue of the stores in USA and point wich store would be better to expand the size.
+To carry out an information survey about the revenue of the stores in USA and point which store would be better to expand the size.
 ## Referência

  - [Dataset](https://www.kaggle.com/yasserh/walmart-dataset)